 A doctor could represent you, but they may charge you for this.
 If you are medically qualified you can go to the post-mortem.

 Other people who can go to your relative’s post-mortem include:

 - someone from the hospital where your relative died,

 - the chief officer of police, and

 Can I see the post-mortem report?

+It can sometimes take weeks or months to complete the final report.
+The coroner’s office will let you know of any delays.
 You may find it difficult to read the post-mortem report.
 It uses scientific language and it can be upsetting to read.
 Some coroners may send the report to your GP, who can help explain it to you.
 If you have a solicitor helping you with the inquest, you could ask them to read it for you.

 Can I ask for another post-mortem?